 This showcases why many financial planners tend to assume returns of 5% to 8% per year in the stock market.

-Note: these figures are âreal total returnsâ, meaning that theyâve been adjusted to include the re-investment of dividends, and have also been adjusted for inflation.
+Note: all figures mentioned above / shown in the chart are âreal total returnsâ, meaning that theyâve been adjusted to include the re-investment of dividends, and have also been adjusted for the impact of inflation.

 Â